davidgalfi/JsonGo/README.md

 - **Convert JSON Files to Dictionaries**: Load and parse JSON data from files into Python dictionaries.
 - **Support for Nested JSON**: Extend the parsing logic to handle nested JSON objects and arrays, which are common in real-world data.
+- **Integration with External APIs**: Add functionality to fetch JSON data from external APIs or URLs, enhancing the class's utility in web applications.
 - **Convert Strings to Dictionaries**: Parse JSON strings directly into Python dictionaries.
 - **Convert Dictionaries to JSON**: Serialize Python dictionaries back into JSON format and save them to files.
 - **Basic JSON Validation**: Check the structural integrity of JSON data, including balanced brackets and proper formatting.